So much for all that Agenda 21 paranoia.

 - Affordable Housing that Might Have Been by Johnny Sanphillippo

-The remaining five recommendations are quite a bit more wonky and are big-time subject to planner/zoner unforced error.
-For example, Establish Density Bonuses, which certainly can make sense in some places but is more often just a license for planners to do some awful things.
+The remaining five recommendations are quite a bit more wonky and have risk planner/zoner pitfalls.
+For example, Establish Density Bonuses, which might make sense in some places but is more often just a license for planners to do some awful things.
 If you've been with us any appreciable amount of time, you probably know what I think of density as a metric of success.

 All of that gives this White House document the feel of looking at the splinter in your neighbor's eye while ignoring the beam in your own.
 Still, I'd rather have it than not and, if it inspires more cities to start building Strong Towns, it should be seen as a positive.
 Given what we are all suffering through this election season, it may be a long time before we get back to even this small hill of coherency.